-The objective of FGA is the safe, secure, and efficient management of the seven (7) Greek Regional Civil Airports.
+The objective of FGA is the safe, secure, and efficient management of the seven (7) Greek Regional Civil Airports of Thessaloniki (SKG), Kerkira (CFU), Zakinthos (ZTH), Kefallinia (EFL), Aktion (PVK), Kavala (KVA) and Chania (CHQ).

-FG provides the infrastructure and the necessary services for meeting, sending off and serving of airplanes, passengers, visitors, baggage, cargo and mail according to the best practices and the applicable legislation.
+FG provides the infrastructure and necessary services for meeting, sending off and serving of airplanes, passengers, visitors, baggage, cargo and mail according to the best practices and the applicable legislation.

-FG aims to create a pleasant passenger experience for airport users, thus creating new business opportunities for concessionaires and service providers; as well as to make our airports attractive and environmentally friendly destinations for passengers, tour operators and airlines in the region.
+FG aims to create a pleasant experience for airport users, thus creating new business opportunities for concessionaires and service providers; as well as to make our airports attractive and environmentally friendly destinations for passengers, tour operators and airlines in the region.